romi/romi-robots-docs/docs/Scanner/install/plant3dexplorer_setup.md

 ```

-## Use the plantviewer
+## Use the `Plant 3d explorer`

 ### With the official ROMI database
-You can use the ROMI database to test the installation of the plantviewer:
+You can use the ROMI database to test the installation of the `Plant 3d explorer`:
 ```bash
 export REACT_APP_API_URL='https://db.romi-project.eu'
 npm start
 ```

 ### With a runnning local database
-If you have followed the install instructions of the ROMI database ([here](romidb_setup.md)), you can use it with the viewer:
+If you have followed the install instructions of the ROMI database ([here](romidb_setup.md)), you can use it with the `Plant 3d explorer`:
  ```bash
 export REACT_APP_API_URL='0.0.0.0'
 npm start